 The Eagles are the most popular American band of all time.
 But, how good were their solo careers after the band broke up in 1980?
 This is the first of a three-part series on the Eagles as solo artists, and we start with the most successful…Don Henley.

 “Going solo” doesn’t work out for a lot of ex-band-members, but Don Henley’s solo work makes an impressive career all by itself.

 His first album was I Can’t Stand Still, released in August of 1982.
 The album sold well, but of course nothing like an Eagle’s album.
-“Dirty Laundry” was a #3 hit single, and Bob Seger co-wrote one of my favorite cuts “Nobody’s Business”.
+“Dirty Laundry” was a #3 hit single, and the album achieved Gold status while going to #24.
+Bob Seger co-wrote one of my favorite cuts “Nobody’s Business”.
 A couple of ex-Eagles and one almost-Eagle appeared in minor capacities…Joe Walsh, Timothy B. Schmit, and J.D.
 Souther.
-Frankly, the musical credits on his albums look like a who’s who in the music business.
+Frankly, the musical credits on all of Henley’s albums look like a who’s who in the music business.

 And the hits just kept on coming.

 The End Of The Innocence was Don Henley’s biggest album.
 It was released in 1989, and sold over 6-million copies.
 It also produced another four hits…”The End Of The Innocence” (co-written with Bruce Hornsby), “The Last Worthless Evening”, “Heart Of The Matter”, and “New York Minute”.
 On the Mainstream Rock chart, “Innocence” hit #1, “Evening #4, and “Heart” #2.
 “New York Minute” was a hit on the Adult Contemporary chart at #5.
 Henley scored another Grammy for Male Rock Vocalist for “The End Of The Innocence”.

 (You can read about it in the article: Eagles…Hell Freezes Over.
 The Link is at the end of this article.)